 Each child is a member of one of the three houses in the school: Cuckmere, Windover or Exceat.
-A 'House Captain' and 'Deputy House Captain' from Year 6 is voted for by the pupils and staff and these pupils hold House Meetings and arrange House Competitions throughout the year.
+Two 'House Captains' from Year 6 are voted for by the pupils and staff and these pupils hold House Meetings and help to arrange House Competitions throughout the year.
 House points are given for good work and positive behaviour.
 Achievement certificates are given each week to children who have made particular progress or produced exceptional work.
 Each class teacher also nominates a 'Star of the Week' from each year group, and they receive a special badge.
 These are presented in front of the whole school and parents in assembly.